cesarrodrig/adversarial-attacks/README.md

 	pip install -r requirements.txt

-The configurations for nasnet and inception_v1 are already in `config.py` and others can be added.
 The net tars have to be downloaded from [here](https://www.tensorflow.org/lite/guide/hosted_models) and placed in the `models` folder.
+The configurations for `nasnet` and `inception_v1` are already in `config.py`, any other nets need to be configured appropriately.

 ## Usage